wizantalearning/wizantalearning/README.md

 An investment in knowledge pays the best Interest :- </br>
 </br>
-learn Python,SQL in just  ₹ 999 / Monthly </br>
+We offer an affordable monthly membership plan at just  ₹ 999 / Monthly </br>

 ### Thank You 🙂